-3. Assign Point Values
+Assign Point Values

-Talk to Your Sales Team.
+1. Talk to Your Sales Team

 Speak to some of your top buyers and ask them what early steps they took before deciding to make a purchase.
-As you speak to more customers, you’ll begin to see trends that will assist you with lead scoring.
+As you speak to more customers, you’ll see trends that will assist with lead scoring.

-Examine Your Marketing Analytics.
+3. Examine Your Marketing Analytics

 Analyze data relating to all of your past marketing campaigns.
 Which ones generated the most leads?
 More importantly, which campaigns generated the most buyers?

-Once this number is determined, sales and marketing must work together to develop the appropriate outreach processes for leads of certain scores.
+Once this number is determined, sales and marketing teams must work together to develop the appropriate outreach processes for leads of certain scores.

-5. Secure the Help of Sales and Marketing Automation Tools
+5. Use Sales and Marketing Automation Tools

 Find Lead Scoring Success Through Alignment